pja35/SXP/docs/wiki/Secure_eXchange_Protocols.md

 In short.
 ---------

-*A project to create an open, ubiquous, peer-to-peer, secure protocol suite for multi-party exchanges of contracts.*
+*A project to create an open, ubiquitous, peer-to-peer, secure protocol suite for multi-party exchanges of contracts.*

 In simpler words the idea is that any of us can join together and create